RedHatInsights/approval-api-client-ruby/docs/WorkflowApi.md

 # **list_workflows_by_template**
-> WorkflowOutCollection list_workflows_by_template(template_id, opts)
+> WorkflowCollection list_workflows_by_template(template_id, opts)

-Return an array of workflows by given template id
+Return an array of workflows by given template id, only available for admin

 Return an array of workflows by given template id